openethereum/openethereum.github.io/FAQ.md

    If it isn't get it synced.
 Your machine will not automatically do this; my machine is routinely 1-2 seconds out of sync which is enough to disrupt peer discovery.

 3. Make sure your network does not block UDP traffic.
+4. Remove your nodes file (`$HOME/.parity/network/nodes.json`) while Parity is not running.
-4. Wait a bit longer.
+5. Wait a bit longer.

 If the problem persists, please run Parity with `-l sync=trace` option for a while and post the output [here](https://github.com/ethcore/parity/issues/2447).